villares/processing-python/migration-help/comming-from-Processing-Java.md

 **Please have a look at the [Reference Summary](https://py5coding.org/reference/summary.html), it will help you find any missing names**

+## How about the P-Classes?

+Most of Processing high-level objects, like `PFont` for typographic fonts, or `PImage`, for image buffers, have an equivalent, a wrapper, in py5.
+So `Py5Font` does whatever `PFont` does, and `Py5Image` everything `PImage` does.

+Then, there is some bonus stuff, `Py5Image` brings in a very helpful new [`numpy` interface for an "array of pixels"](https://py5coding.org/reference/py5image_np_pixels.html).

+And then, if you used `PVector`, know that `Py5Vector` is a completly new implementation of vector objects, 2D, 3D and 4D, so it has some different conventions for attributes and names, you won't regret reading the [Py5Vector documentation](https://py5coding.org/reference/py5vector.html).

 ## About the libraries

 No`import processing.pdf.*;` is needed for using the PDF features, same with the SVG export, but for other Processing Java libraries... it could be more complicated.
 Have a look at this [Camera3D tutorial](https://py5coding.org/how_tos/use_camera3D.html).

 On the other hand, you can now import Python libraries with the `import` statement, you'll also need it to bring in functions and classes from other *modules* (files) if you split your sketch into several `.py` files.

 ## More tips for porting Processing Java code to py5